 Assess and report in impacts, social inclusion, and mitigation measures to safeguard the specific needs and problems of OOS girls during subproject implementation.

 Analyses different causes which keep the girls out of school.
-Formulate and advocate for address in implementation mechanism.
+Formulate and advocate for addressing these issues during implementation.

 Work with the project team to ensure adherence to the education action plan associated with the activities to be executed under component 2 to address the gender related issues during the project implementation.